-They will
+They will:

-- Assess potential referrals and organise assessment days and sessions for prospective pupils - Coordinate the transition of new pupils into the school with liaison with parents/carers and the local authority - Support with the assessment of new pupils on entry to the school - Undertake additional testing for Access Arrangements for examinations, collaborating with the SENCO and Exams officer to ensure all pupils receive relevant support to access examinations and assessments. - Undertake psychometric testing on all pupils as required, including the Wide Range Intelligence Test (WRIT), Wide Range Aptitude Test (WRAT) and the Burt's Reading Test - Contribute to the amending of EHCPs, in particular with regards to cognition and learning
+- Assess potential referrals and organise assessment days and sessions for prospective pupils. - Coordinate the transition of new pupils into the school with liaison with parents/carers and the local authority. - Support with the assessment of new pupils on entry to the school. - Undertake baseline testing on all pupils using Sandwell Numeracy and Star Reader assessments. - Contribute to the amending of EHCPs, in particular with regards to cognition and learning.